gbmhunter/blog/content/pages/programming/general/pid-control/_index.md

-{{< figure src="/images/2018/04/mass-spring-damper-system-diagram-pid-300x185.png" width="583px" caption="A mass-spring-damper system, which is commonly used to demonstrate PID control and appropriate tuning." caption-position="bottom" >}}
+{{< figure src="/images/2018/04/mass-spring-damper-system-diagram-pid-300x185.png" width="583px" caption="A mass-spring-damper system, which is commonly used to demonstrate PID control and appropriate tuning."  >}}